Diet in Hinduism explained

 Sanskritisation

-According to a 2021 Pew Research Center survey, 44% of Hindus say they are vegetarian.[21]
+According to a 2021 Pew Research Center survey, 44% of Hindus say they are vegetarian, and another 39% restrict their consumption of flesh in some way.[20]

 Lacto-vegetarian diet

 See main article: Lacto vegetarianism.
-Vegetarianism is a dietary ideal among many Hindus, based on the concept of ahimsa—non-violence and compassion towards all beings.[22]
-It is also considered satvic, that is purifying the body and mind lifestyle in some Hindu texts.
+Vegetarianism is a dietary ideal among many Hindus, based on the concept of ahimsa—non-violence and compassion towards all beings.[21]
+It is also considered sattvic, associated with qualities such as goodness, balance, and serenity that are conducive to spiritual progress.

-Lacto-vegetarianism is favoured by many Hindus, which includes milk-based foods and all other non-animal derived foods, but it excludes meat and eggs.[23]
-There are three main reasons for this: the principle of nonviolence (ahimsa) applied to animals,[24] the intention to offer only vegetarian food to their preferred deity and then to receive it back as prasad, and the conviction that non-vegetarian food is detrimental for the mind and for spiritual development.[25]
-[26]
+Lacto-vegetarianism is favoured by many Hindus; the diet includes milk-based foods and all non-animal derived foods, but excludes meat and eggs.[22]
+Reasons for adopting such a diet include the principle of nonviolence (ahimsa) applied to animals,[23] the intention to offer only vegetarian food to a Hindu's preferred deity and then to receive it back as prasad, and the conviction that non-vegetarian food is detrimental for the mind and for spiritual development.[24]
+[25]

-A typical modern urban Hindu lacto-vegetarian meal is based on a combination of grains such as rice and wheat, legumes, green vegetables, and dairy products.[27]
-Depending on the geographical region the staples may include millet based flatbreads.
-Fat derived from slaughtered animals is avoided.[28]
+A typical modern urban Hindu lacto-vegetarian meal is based on a combination of grains such as rice and wheat, legumes, green vegetables, and dairy products.[26]
+Depending on the geographical region, the staples may also include millet-based flatbreads.
+Fat derived from slaughtered animals is avoided.[27]

-A number of Hindus, particularly those following the Vaishnava tradition, refrain from eating onions and garlic either totally or during the Chaturmasya period (roughly July to November of the Gregorian calendar).[29]
-In Maharashtra, a number of Hindu families also do not eat any Brinjal preparations during this period.[30]
-The followers of ISKCON (International Society for Krishna Consciousness, Hare Krishna) abstain from meat, fish, and fowl.
-The related Pushtimargi sect followers also avoid certain vegetables such as onion, mushrooms and garlic, out of the belief that these are tamas (in this context dullness in nature).[28]
-[31] The mainly Gujarati Swaminarayan movement members staunchly adhere to a diet that is devoid of meat, eggs, seafood, onions and garlic.[32]
+A number of Hindus, particularly those following the Vaishnava tradition, refrain from eating onions and garlic, either totally or during the Chaturmasya period (roughly July to November of the Gregorian calendar).[28]
+In Maharashtra, some Hindu families do not eat any eggplant preparations during this period either.[29]
+Followers of the International Society for Krishna Consciousness (ISKCON, colloquially known as the Hare Krishnas) abstain from meat, fish, and fowl.
+Members of the related Pushtimargi sect also avoid certain vegetables such as onion, mushrooms, and garlic out of the belief that these are tamasic (producing dullness, lethargy, and inertia).[27]
+[30] The mainly Gujarati Swaminarayan movement staunchly adheres to a diet devoid of meat, eggs, seafood, onions, and garlic.[31]

 Non-vegetarian diet